PS-Rutu-Prajapati/LevelUp-AI-Engineering-Launchpad-Level-2---Practitioner/README.md

 ## 📋 Overview

 This project implements a **weekend helper AI assistant** that:
-- Uses the **Groq API** with Llama 3.1 8B model for intelligent responses
+- Uses the **Groq API** with `llama-3.3-70b-versatile` model for intelligent reasoning
 - Implements the **Model Context Protocol (MCP)** for tool integration
-- Provides tools for weather information, book recommendations, and jokes
+- Provides 6 tools for weather, books, jokes, dogs, city coordinates, and trivia
-- Demonstrates ReAct (Reasoning + Acting) decision-making pattern
+- Intelligently decides which tools to call based on user queries
+- Handles both single and multiple tool calls seamlessly

 ## 🎯 Project Structure